 - Make their bedroom cozy and comforting with a soft blanket or soothing artwork.

-- Add a nightlight to their room, since fear of the dark and nightmares begin around the same age.
+- Add a nightlight to their room, since the fear of the dark and nightmares begin around the same age.

 - Consider getting the best mattress for your child’s needs so they are physically supported and comfortable.